MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Replace local context values

-Updating a local context parameter value is as simple as executing a new command with a new value.
+Updating a local context parameter value is as simple as executing a command containing a replacement value.

 ```azurecli
 # clear all local context values for demonstration